exclusivesolly/PHYS265-spring25/README.md

-# PHYS265
+# PHYS265: Introduction to Scientific Programming (with python)

+Introduction to scientific programming with python.
+Basic data types, sequences, input/output, and program control flow structures.
+Evaluation and plotting of mathematical functions and data.
+Statistical interpretation of data, and fitting of data to models.
+Introduction to numerical methods including integration, solutions of ordinary differential equations, and linear algebra.
+Extensive use of the numpy, matplotlib, and scipy packages.

-In this class we will use python and git ...
+In this class we will also introduce git to submit the labs and final coding project.

 ##  JupyterLab Desktop